-The following table presents our preliminary estimates of the fair values of ILG's identified intangible assets and their related estimated useful lives as of the Acquisition Date.
+The following table presents the fair values of ILG's identified intangible assets and their related estimated useful lives as of the Acquisition Date.

-Estimate (\$ in Estimated Useful Life (in years)
+Estimated Fair Value (\$ in millions)

-Member relationships \$ 695 15 to 20
+Member relationships \$ 671 15 to 20

-Management contracts 356 15 to 25
+Management contracts 357 15 to 25

-Management contracts (1) 30 indefinite
+Management contracts (1) 35 indefinite

 Trade names and trademarks 82 indefinite

-\$ 1,163
+\$ 1,145

-(1) The indefinite-lived management contracts, by their terms, continue for the foreseeable horizon.
+The indefinite-lived management contracts, by their terms, continue for the foreseeable horizon.
 There are no legal, regulatory, contractual, competitive, economic or other factors which limit the period of time over which these resort management contracts are expected to contribute future cash flows.
-These management contracts were entirely related to the VRI Europe business, which we disposed of in the fourth quarter of 2018.
+These management contracts are entirely related to the VRI Europe business, which we disposed of in the fourth quarter of 2018.